Data-Driven Detection and Identification of IoT-Enabled Load-Altering Attacks in Power Grids: Data-Driven Techniques for Detecting and Identifying LAAs

 \subsubsection{Sparsity-Promoting Loss}

 As noted before, we are interested in sparse solutions to the attack parameter estimation problem.
-Thus, in the PINN framework, we also add an additional sparsity promoting term in the loss function given by
+Thus, in the PINN framework, we also add sparsity promoting term in the loss function given by where, $\alpha$ is the scaling factor and $|| \widehat{\Km}^L ||_1$ and $|| \widehat{\epsilonv}^L ||_1$ are the 1-norm of the vectors consisting of all the attack parameters.